Police: Human remains could be Iowa boy who vanished in May

 The boy’s disappearance from Montezuma, a town of 1,300 people that is 70 miles (112.65 kilometers) east of Des Moines, had baffled investigators and saddened residents for months.

+After the trial, Bahena-Rivera’s lawyers tried to raise suspicions about whether the two apparent kidnappings were connected, but law enforcement officials have rejected that scenario.

+So far, no suspects of persons of interest have been named in Xavior’s disappearance.

-A 50-year-old man who was a boyfriend of the boy’s mother has come under scrutiny and been jailed on a federal weapons charge, but authorities have not alleged that he was involved in the disappearance.
+A 50-year-old man who was a boyfriend of Xavior’s mother has come under scrutiny and been jailed on a federal weapons charge, but authorities have not alleged he was involved.

 County, state and federal investigators had been examining whether the boy was abducted, ran away or had some kind of accident, and had searched several areas in the region in recent months.

-Harrelson lived with his mother in the Spruce Village trailer park.
+Xavior lived with his mother in the Spruce Village trailer park.
 He was gone by the morning of May 27, and a friend’s mother called authorities later that day to report the boy missing after speaking with Xavior’s worried mother.

 On what would have been his 11th birthday on May 30, hundreds of volunteers and law enforcement officials searched the nearby Diamond Lake County Park and other areas for him.